-The Greater Nebraska Workforce Investment board will have each applicant for WIA services attest that he or she is a U.S. citizen or a qualified alien.
+The Greater Nebraska Workforce Development Board will have each applicant for WIOA services attest that he or she is a U.S. citizen or a qualified alien.
 This must be done using the format described by the Nebraska Department of Administrative Services (DAS).
 If the applicant indicates he or she is an alien, the Service Provider will verify his or her lawful presence in the United States using the SAVE (Systematic Alien Verification for Entitlements) Program operated by the U.S. Department of Homeland Security.

-(Definition of "face serious barriers to employment" for 5% windowed youth)
+(Definition of "covered individual" for 5% windowed youth)